 As a nonprofit employee, you may be able to benefit from temporary changes made to the Public Service Loan Forgiveness (PSLF) program.

 The “Limited PSLF Waiver” includes changes to help borrowers across the nation more easily get their loans forgiven.
 But if you haven’t already applied for PSLF, you must submit a PSLF form and/or consolidate your non-Direct federal student loans by October 31 to get the benefit.
-Keep reading to learn how to do that.
+Keep reading to learn how.

 Learn more about the Limited PSLF Waiver.
 The waiver allows borrowers to gain additional PSLF credit, even if they had been told previously that they had the wrong loan type or the wrong repayment plan:

-The limited PSLF waiver gives borrowers credits for past periods of repayment on federal student loans – even loans that would otherwise not qualify for PSLF (i.e., Federal Family Education Loans (FFEL), Federal Perkins Loans, Federally Insured Student Loans (FISL), National Defense Student Loans (NDSL), and other types of federal loans that are not Direct Loans) - as long as the borrower consolidates into a federal Direct Loan.
+The limited PSLF waiver gives borrowers credits for past periods of repayment on federal student loans — even loans that would otherwise not qualify for PSLF (e.g., Federal Family Education Loans [FFEL], Federal Perkins Loans, Federally Insured Student Loans [FISL], National Defense Student Loans [NDSL], and other types of federal loans that are not Direct Loans) — as long as the borrower consolidates into a federal Direct Loan.

-Past periods of repayment will now count whether or not you made that payment on time, for the full amount due, or on a qualifying repayment plan.
+Past periods of repayment will now count, whether or not you made that payment on time, for the full amount due, or on a qualifying repayment plan.
 The Department of Education will even count certain periods of deferment and forbearance toward PSLF.

-You must apply by October, 31, 2022.
+You must apply by October 31, 2022.

-There’s no specific application for the waiver – you will just need to submit a PSLF certification form by October 31.
+There’s no specific application for the waiver.
+You just need to submit a PSLF certification form by October 31.
 If you have non-Direct federal student loans, you will also need to consolidate into a Direct Consolidation Loan before October 31.
 Once you have consolidated into the Direct Consolidation Loan program and submitted a PSLF form, you will be automatically opted into the waiver.
 This means that, if you qualify, you will lock in the benefits of the waiver and start accruing credit towards loan forgiveness.

 If you previously applied for PSLF and were denied because of your loan type, try again.